Winslett, Stoner - Richmond Ballet

 Hometown: Columbia, SC // Joined: 1980

-During her first 40 years as artistic director, Winslett founded the professional company, led the company through five seasons in New York City, its international debut in London in 2012, and the company’s Asian debut in China in May 2015.
-She also founded the Minds In Motionprogram in 1995 and was instrumental in moving the Ballet to 407 East Canal Street in 2000.
-Richmond Ballet boasts an impressive repertory with a foundation of full-length classics and 20th-century masters (George Balanchine, John Butler, Agnes de Mille, José Limón, and Anthony Tudor, among others), coupled with a strong commitment to new works, nine of which are Ms. Winslett’s own choreography and include her highly acclaimed version of The Nutcracker, which premieres new scenery by Alain Vaës this season.
+During her 40 years as artistic director of Richmond Ballet, Ms. Winslett has built the Company into one of the most respected dance organizations in the United States.
+She has led the Company through six seasons in New York City, its international debut in London in 2012, and the Company's Asian debut in China in May 2015.
+She also founded the Minds In Motion program in 1995 and was instrumental in moving the Ballet to 407 East Canal Street in 2000.
+Richmond Ballet boasts an impressive repertory with a foundation of full-length classics and 20th-century masters (George Balanchine, John Butler, Agnes de Mille, José Limón, and Anthony Tudor, among others), coupled with a strong commitment to new works, nine of which are Ms. Winslett's own choreography and include her highly-acclaimed version of The Nutcracker.

-Ms. Winslett received her early training from Ann Brodie, Aldofina Suarez, and Michael Lland in Columbia, South Carolina, and later trained at the American Ballet Theatre School and the North Carolina School of the Arts on scholarship.
+Ms. Winslett received her early training from Ann Brodie, Aldofina Suarez, and Michael Land in Columbia, South Carolina, and later trained at the American Ballet Theatre School and the North Carolina School of the Arts on scholarship.
 After knee injuries curtailed her performing career, she pursued a course of independent study at Smith College, where she graduated summa cum laude and Phi Beta Kappa.
 In 2005, she was awarded the Smith Medal, which is the highest honor the College can confer on an alumna.

 Recognized as a decades-long leader in diversity and inclusion in the ballet field, in 2017 Ms. Winslett was part of a small group of artistic directors invited by Dance Theatre of Harlem to begin discussions addressing these issues throughout the field.
-This two-day exchange of ideas launched The Equity Project, a three-year cohort led by Dance Theatre of Harlem, International Association of Blacks in Dance, and Dance/USA and funded by the Andrew W. Mellon Foundation.
+This two-day exchange of ideas launched The Equity Project, a 3-year cohort led by Dance Theatre of Harlem, International Association of Blacks in Dance, and Dance/USA and funded by the Andrew W. Mellon Foundation.
 The promotion of equitable representation throughout the ballet industry remains ever-present at the heart of Richmond Ballet.

 Our Artists